JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 ^^^^^^^^^^^^^
 Now you are ready to start an ecflow server and run an experiment.
 Make sure you are in your python virtual environment (venv).

-To start the ecflow server:
+First, start the ecflow server.
+Note that this may already be done by your `setup.sh` script if you are using the reference script mentioned in the previous sections.

 .. code-block:: bash